madara-alliance/madara-tester/README.md

 ```

 This allows fine-grained control over which components produce detailed logs, making it easier to debug specific parts of the system while keeping noise to a minimum.

+## Roadmap

+The following items are planned for future development:

+* **Bridge Service Implementation:** Complete the `BridgeService` implementation for asset bridging between L1 and L2.
+Currently a placeholder stub is available.
+Related TODOs:
+  * Move `bridgeToL2` functionality from `L1Gateway` to the `BridgeService`
+  * Initialize the `BridgeService` component in the `ContextFactory`

+* **Environment Configuration:** Enhance the environment configuration with additional contract addresses needed for proper bridging and interaction.
+The `EnvironmentManager` will be extended to support more comprehensive contract and token configurations.

+* **Standardized API Server Configuration:** Formalize the specification for the API server configuration format that is received when running in `testnet` mode.

+* **Transaction Signing Verification:** Verify the transaction signing process in the `L1Gateway` to ensure it works correctly with different account types.